Analytics

 From the example URL, I have utm_source, utm_medium, utm_campaign, utm_content, and utm_term.
 I will need to map these with fields that Appsflyer provides.
 You can see the example of how we map in the screenshot below:

-For the default value, which is the value you want to be shown on your dashboard, you can define to whatever you’d like to see when the parameters can’t be mapped.
-For example, the URL is missing utm_source, under Media Source in the report, this will show as Website
+URL parameter mapping on AppsFlyer.For the default value, which is the value you want to be shown on your dashboard, you can define whatever you’d like to see when the parameters can’t be mapped.
+For example, the URL is missing utm_source, under Media Source in the report, this will show as Website.

 a.
-Create a new tag, name the tag, click Tag Configuration, and select Custom HTML
+Create a new tag, name the tag, click Tag Configuration, and select Custom HTML.

 Lastly, you will need to check the outgoing URL for your button clicks as well

-I will again take the example from earlier URL with UTM, the outgoing URL should be like this:
+I will again take the example from the earlier URL with UTM, the outgoing URL should be like this:

 To check what the outgoing URL looks like, you’ll need to inspect the clicks and see their href attribute.
 See the picture below:

-If the Smart Script doesn’t produce a OneLink URL when the button is clicked just as in the example, I’d recommend the other option which is to consult with your web developer.
-In case this is not an option, you could still use GTM by assigning the URL to your button clicks directly.
+Inspect the clicks and see their href attributes.If the AppsFlyer’s Smart Script doesn’t produce a OneLink URL when the button is clicked just as in the example, I’d recommend the other option which is to consult with your web developer.
+In case this is not an option, you could still use Google Tag Manager by assigning the URL to your button clicks directly.

 Here, I will use a bit of help from ChatGPT!
 See my prompt below 👇🏻